celestialphineas/gomoku/readme.md

 This project implements a gomoku game (aka five-in-row), and serves as a homework project for object-oriented programming course of Zhejiang University.

+## Release download

+Check out [here](https://github.com/celestialphineas/gomoku/releases), for a compiled version of the project.

 ## Environment

 The project is built under: